maxdemaio/mayo/jenks/README.md

 Jenkins

+## About

+We need to build docker images inside a Jenkins container, as part of the CI/CD process.
+In my research I came across two approaches: DooD (Docker-outside-of-Docker) or differentiate from DinD (Docker-in-Docker).

+DinD is where a complete and isolated version of Docker is installed inside a container.

+The DooD appraoch involves mounting the host machine’s docker socket to the Jenkins container.
+With this, Jenkins can start new sibling containers.
+The sibling containers will run along side the Jenkins container on the host machine.

+We still need to install the docker client binaries inside our Jenkins container so our container can talk to the mounted docker daemon.

 ## Setup

 Build a custom image based off the official `jenkins/jenkins` image.
 This will include docker in the container.
 See [my Dockerfile](./Dockerfile).